-- 15.Installation is the reverse of removal. - 16.Care must be taken to assure the bottom of the evaporator cover is reinstalled behind the front edge of the drain trough. - 17.Use sealant gum to seal any openings at rear of unit before reinstalling rear cover. - 18.Reinstall unit taking care to level, space and secure as found.
+- 15. Installation is the reverse of removal. - 16.
+Care must be taken to assure that the bottom of the evaporator cover gets reinstalled behind the front edge of the drain trough. - 17.Use sealant gum to seal any holes in the rear of the unit before replacing the rear cover. - 18.Reinstall the unit taking care to level, center and secure as you found it.